overviewer/Minecraft-Overviewer/README.rst

 --list-rendermodes
     List the available render modes, and a short description of each.

+--north-direction=NORTH_DIRECTION
+    Specifies which corner of the screen north will point to.
+    Valid options are: lower-left, upper-left, upper-right, lower-right.

 --settings=PATH
     Use this option to load settings from a file.
 The format of this file is given below.